adaptlearning/adapt-contrib-media/README.md

 **_useClosedCaptions** (boolean): If set to `true`, video will allow for Closed Captions and the **cc** object will be required.
 The default is `false`.

+**_allowFullScreen** (boolean): Determines whether fullscreen mode is available or not.
+Note that changing this setting has no effect in Internet Explorer 9 as this browser does not support fullscreen mode for HTML video.

 **_startLanguage** (string): If using closed captions with multiple languages, use this property to specify which language should be shown by default.
 The value of this property must match one of the **srclang** values.

 **_media** (object): The media attributes group will contain different values depending on the type of media: video or audio.